Sleepwalking: Signs and symptoms

 Despite how it is portrayed in many cultures (eyes closed and walking with arms outstretched), the sleepwalker's eyes are open but may appear as a glassy-eyed stare or blank expression and pupils are dilated.
+Despite their reduced sensory perception due to being asleep, sleepwalkers demonstrate some ability to navigate their surrounding environment due to a combination of simple stumbling and habit.
 They are often disoriented, consequent to awakening: the sleepwalker may be confused and perplexed, and might not know why or how they got out of bed; however, the disorientation will fade within minutes.
 They may talk while sleepwalking, but the talk typically does not make sense to the observer.
 There are varying degrees of amnesia associated with sleepwalking, ranging from no memory at all, vague memories or a narrative.